 - Lighter weight than steel

-The unit can even be painted in your school colors or match the color scheme of the school itself.
+The unit can even be painted in your school colors, or to match the color scheme of the classroom.

 Key Features of the Vast6

 With its integrated wheelchair ramp, its height-accessible touchscreen and locking mechanism, it meets all requirements of the ADA.

 The VAST 6 offers a single movement action of 90 degrees to slide steel bolts into the top, bottom, and side door frames.
 This system is accessible from wheelchair height.

 The VAST6 anchoring system boasts an anchoring system based on one anchor per foot of shelter width that can hold up to 45,000 pounds per square foot.

 Ball-lock pins slide through frame, through metal deck plate into ball lock pin receptacle below the deck plate.
 This feature is for added protection during a tornado event.

 5 directional vents (3 vents in the front, 1 left side, and 1 right side vent) with 360-degree directional spin with full open to full close capability.